-Prepare to drool over these awesome examples of hand-drawn cel animation.
+Four examples of awesome hand-drawn cel animation.

+If you ever created a flip-book as a child (or an adult) than you know how tedious the process of hand-drawn animation can be.
+For the patient and dedicated Motion Designer, this technique, called cel-animation, can yield incredible results that simply can’t be easily simulated in After Effects or Cinema 4D.
 It takes years, if not decades, to master the art of cel-animation, yet for the few who do dare to animate by hand the results are absolutely breathtaking.
 We love cel-animation a lot.
 So we thought it’d be fun to create a list of some of our favorite cel-animated pieces from around the industry.
 All of these projects have been “hand” selected from the team at School of Motion.
 Prepare to have your socks knocked off.

 We’re going to kick off the list with one of the craziest pieces of art ever made.
 When it comes to cel animation (or Motion Design in general) Buck is pretty much the gold-standard for incredible work.
 However, when this piece dropped last year even we were surprised at how awesome it was.
 The piece is a mesmerizing composite of hand-drawn animation and 3D work.
 Also the color is so dang good, but we’re not talking about that today...